-Read the full article at Hackaday: Which Wireless Tech is Right for You?
+Read the full article at Hackaday: Will It Sell?

-Read the full article at Hackaday: Tools of the Trade – Solder Paste Dispensing
+Read the full article at Hackaday: Fail of the Week: Museum Buttons

 There are certain design guidelines for PCBs that don’t make a lot of sense, and practices that seem excessive and unnecessary.
 Often these are motivated by the black magic that is RF transmission.
 This is either an unfortunate and unintended consequence of electronic circuits, or a magical and useful feature of them, and a lot of design time goes into reducing or removing these effects or tuning them.